abrooks/feed-o-matic/README.md

 ```

 This appears to be a problem with the erase timing (something the Adafruit
-provided avrdude.conf) is specifically trying to address.
+provided avrdude.conf is specifically trying to address).
 The `-D` in the
 second command skips the erase phase (the only part of the first command that
 will succeed).